 What is ADHD?

-ADHD, or Attention Deficit Hyperactivity Disorder, is a neurobiological condition that affects the neurotransmitter chemicals in the brain.
-It is characterized by challenges in focusing, impulsivity, restlessness, and executive dysfunction.
+ADHD (Attention Deficit Hyperactivity Disorder) is a neurobiological condition that affects how the brain regulates attention, behaviour and impulses, often leading to difficulties with focus, organisation and restlessness.
 Without proper identification, treatment and management, ADHD can have serious and

 long-lasting consequences and/or complications for an individual.
-It is a genetic and long-term condition which affects learning and behaviour right through the school years and in many cases beyond into adulthood.
+It is a genetic and long-term condition that affects learning and behaviour throughout the school years and, in many cases, beyond into adulthood.
 It usually presents with dysregulation in emotions, sleep and eating habits.
 ADHD is a common psychiatric disorder that can affect both children and adults.

-ADHD can co-exist to a greater or lesser degree, with any or other disorders such as dyslexia, autism, learning disorder, dyspraxia, conduct disorder or oppositional defiance disorder.
+ADHD can co-exist to a greater or lesser degree with any other disorders, such as dyslexia, autism, learning disorder, dyspraxia, conduct disorder or oppositional defiance disorder.

 It is important to note that ADHD is a very treatable condition.
 If diagnosed and properly treated, people with ADHD can reach their potential and lead happy and successful lives.